Best practices for pod security in Azure Kubernetes Service (AKS)

-A managed identity for Azure resources lets a pod authenticate itself against any service in Azure that supports it such as Storage, SQL.
+A managed identity for Azure resources lets a pod authenticate itself against Azure services that support it, such as Storage or SQL.
 The pod is assigned an Azure Identity that lets them authenticate to Azure Active Directory and receive a digital token.
 This digital token can be presented to other Azure services that check if the pod is authorized to access the service and perform the required actions.
 This approach means that no secrets are required for database connection strings, for example.
 The simplified workflow for pod managed identity is shown in the following diagram:

 With a managed identity, your application code doesn't need to include credentials to access a service, such as Azure Storage.
 As each pod authenticates with its own identity, so you can audit and review access.
 If your application connects with other Azure services, use managed identities to limit credential reuse and risk of exposure.

 For more information about pod identities, see Configure an AKS cluster to use pod managed identities and with your applications

 Use Azure Key Vault with Secrets Store CSI Driver

-Managed pod identities work great to authenticate against supporting Azure services.
-For your own services or applications without managed identities for Azure resources, you still authenticate using credentials or keys.
-A digital vault can be used to store these credentials.
+Using the pod identity project enables authentication against supporting Azure services.
+For your own services or applications without managed identities for Azure resources, you can still authenticate using credentials or keys.
+A digital vault can be used to store these secret contents.

-When applications need a credential, they communicate with the digital vault, retrieve the latest credentials, and then connect to the required service.
+When applications need a credential, they communicate with the digital vault, retrieve the latest secret contents, and then connect to the required service.
 Azure Key Vault can be this digital vault.
 The simplified workflow for retrieving a credential from Azure Key Vault using pod managed identities is shown in the following diagram: